RodgersMM/Hero-Squad-App/README.md

  * In addition, the Hero must have a name,  max size, and a cause.
  * Lastly, a Hero can only participate at one squad at a time.

+ ### 3. How Hero Squad App (HSA) Works

+To create a well-balanced team, the user has to do the following:
+* Add a new squad
+* Add a new Hero to the squad created
+* Add squad name, size, and a cause
+* View a list of added squads
+* View a list of heroes in a squad